YJJfish/Multi-Cali-Anything/README.md

 # Multi-Cali Anything

-With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript:
+With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript.

-> Jinjiang You, Hewei Wang, Yijie Li, Mingxiao Huo, Long Van Tran Ha, Mingyuan Ma, Jinfeng Xu, Puzhen Wu, Shubham Garg, Wei Pu, *Multi-Cali Anything: Dense Feature Multi-Frame Structure-from-Motion for Large-Scale Camera Array Calibration*, under review

 If you find our work useful in your research, please consider citing our [paper](https://www.arxiv.org/abs/2503.00737).

 ```